-My main topic of research is modeling of the past and present climate using isotope enabled regional and global circulation models.
-I have mainly studied the Greenland climate for the present, for periods during the most recent glacial and the previous interglacial, the Eemian.
-Through modeling experiments I have investigated the signature of the North Atlantic Oscillation in isotopic composition of Greenland precipitation (δ18O), as well as the annual cycle and spatial distribution of the source area and circulation proxy the deuterium excess.
-This has been done in the context of ice core data and observations mainly from Greenland, but also from Iceland and Svalbard.
+My main topic of research is past climate reconstructions using proxy data and isotope enabled regional and global circulation models.
+I have studied the Greenland climate and isotope variability in precipitation for the present, for periods during Holocene, the most recent glacial and the previous interglacial, the Eemian.
+Through modeling experiments and analysis of ice core data I have investigated the signature of the atmospheric circulation in the isotopic composition of Greenland precipitation (δ18O), as well as the annual cycle and spatial distribution of the source area and circulation proxy the deuterium excess.
+In addition I study the isotopic composition of monsoon precipitation using models and speleothems on timescales of millennial to annual variability.

-Basically I am dealing with the question of past and present natural climate variability through the means of advanced modeling and isotopic temperature/circulation proxies.
+In summary I am dealing with the question of past and present natural climate variability through the means of advanced modeling and isotopic temperature/precipitation/humidity/circulation proxies.

 Follow my publications on Google Scholar: https://scholar.google.com/citations?user=oQjVUcIAAAAJ&hl=en